Ernyoke/certified-aws-advanced-networking-specialty/02-vpc/vpc.md

 - Last rule is an implicit deny in every NACL, if no rule before that applies, traffic will be denied
 - Default NACL: when a VPC is created, a default NACL is attached to it.
 The default NACL is allowing all traffic
 - Custom NACL: we can create them and attach them to subnets.
 The default NACL denies by default all traffic.
 Can be associated with many different subnet, however each subnet can have only one NACL associated to it at any time
+- NACL rules only impact data crossing the subnet boundary, they do not have effect on any communication within the subnet
 - NACL are not aware af any logical resources within a VPC, they are aware of IPs, CIDRs and protocols
+- Each subnet can have one NACL.
+This can be the default one or a custom NACL created by us.
+A single NACL can be associated with many different subnets

 ## SG - Security Groups

 - Security Groups are stateful firewalls, meaning they detect response traffic to a request and they automatically allow it
 - SGs do not have explicit **DENY** rules, they can not be used to block bad actors (use NACLs for this)
 - SGs support IP/CIDR rules and also allow to reference logical resources (including other SGs and event itself)
-- SGs are attached to Elastic Network Interfaces (ENI), when we attach a SG to an EC2, the SG will be attached to the primary ENI
+- SGs are attached to Elastic Network Interfaces (ENI).
+When we attach a SG to an EC2 instance, the SG will be attached to the primary ENI
 - SGs are capable to reference logical resources, ex. other security groups or self referencing

 ## VPC Flow Logs